abarichello/bfheroesFesl/README.md

 #### TXN = GetTelemetryToken, game client/server => FESL server
 Returns a unique token for game telemetry.
+This is only used in 2009 client ?

 |Key                       |Example value              |Note                           |
 |--------------------------|---------------------------|-------------------------------|